Soft Ground - a communal space for creativity

 Soft Ground is a free to access public space for learning, shared by creative charities and not for profit organisations who advocate for social change through arts and community practices.
-It is being set up on a temporary basis for charities and community groups to host meetings, events and creative activities as well as providing a reading and resource space in the city centre.
+It has been set up on a temporary basis for charities and community groups to host meetings, events and creative activities as well as providing a reading and resource space in the city centre.

 Why have we set it up?

 Initiated by Arts Catalyst in partnership with Andro & Eve, Bloc Projects and Migration Matters Festival, we are testing out ways of creating civic space in Sheffield city centre.
 Soft Ground explores how a shared site can become a communal resource for artists, cultural producers, communities, groups and members of the public to meet, learn and socialise with each other.